 Current disease management approaches for dry eye disease in the United States include the following: over-the-counter artificial tear eye drops, which are used on an intermittent or chronic basis to provide short term symptomatic relief of dryness and irritation; devices such as the TrueTear Intranasal Tear Neurostimulator, which received marketing authorization from the FDA in April 2017; off-label prescription drugs, including topical steroid drops and/or other similar products, which are prescribed on occasion for treatment of dry eye disease; on-label prescription drugs, including Restasis and Xiidra, which are the only prescription pharmaceutical products that are approved in the United States for use in patients with dry eye disease.
-Restasis is approved for increasing tear production in patients whose tear products of is presumed to be suppressed due to ocular inflammation and Xiidra is approved for treatment of the signs and symptoms of dry eye disease.
+Restasis is approved for increasing tear production in patients whose tear production is presumed to be suppressed due to ocular inflammation and Xiidra is approved for treatment of the signs and symptoms of dry eye disease.
 Both are typically used chronically as part of the dry eye management regimen, which also includes artificial tears and other palliative therapies, such as hot compresses for the eye and lid hygiene management; and devices, such as punctal plugs that are inserted into the tear ducts to inhibit tear drainage, resulting in more moisture on the surface of the eye.

 We are developing KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease, which may include the management of dry eye disease flares.
 Any product that is developed for the temporary treatment of the signs and symptoms of dry eye disease could directly compete with KPI-121 0.25%.
 There are several product candidates in preclinical and clinical development in the United States for the treatment of dry eye disease.
 If any of these product candidates is approved and such product candidate either treats the signs or symptoms of dry eye disease or reduces the frequency of flares in dry eye patients, it could reduce the overall market opportunity for KPI-121 0.25%.
-These product candidates are being developed by pharmaceutical companies, biotechnology companies, and specialty pharmaceutical and generic drug companies of various sizes, such as Mimetogen Pharmaceuticals, Inc.'s MIM-D3, Sun Pharmaceuticals' SecieraTM and ReGenTree's RGN-259.
-In addition, Ocugen recently reported positive Phase 2 results for their combination of brimondine tartrate and lotepreduol etabonate.
-There are also other product candidates for the treatment of dry eye disease in the United States in earlier stage development, such as Aldeyra Therapeutics' ADX-102 ophthalmic solution.
-Further, Allergan was granted marketing authorization by the FDA for TrueTear, a nasal neurostimulation medical device that is intended to temporarily increase tear production.
+These product candidates are being developed by pharmaceutical companies, biotechnology companies, and specialty pharmaceutical and generic drug companies of various sizes, such as Oyster Point's OC-01 and OC-02, ReGenTree's RGN-259, Aldeyra Therapeutics' reproxalap ophthalmic solution, Aurinia Pharmaceuticals' voclosporin ophthalmic solution and Surface Pharmaceutical's SURF-100 and SURF-200.